yusun-nlp/yusun-nlp/README.md

 </p>

-- 🔭 I’m currently studying at **Fudan University**
+- 🔭 I acquired my Master Degree at **Fudan University** advised by Xipeng Qiu and Xuanjing Huang, and acquired my Bachelor Degree in Computer Science at **Fudan University**.
-- 🌱 My primary research focuses on the **Evaluation** of Large Language Models (LLMs).
-Previously, I worked in the area of Information Extraction.
+- 🌱 My primary research focuses on the **reasoning** ability of Large Language Models (LLMs) in the pre-training stage.
+Previously, I worked in **Evaluation** of LLM with an emphasis on the models’ fundamental language ability, and in the area of **Information Extraction**.
 - 📫 How to reach me: [Gmail](mailto:yusun.nlp@gmail.com)

 -------